-The generator enables you to use AC accessories without being attached to shore power.
-A Fischer PandaTM model 4200, capable of producing 4200 peak watts (35 amps) and a constant 3800 watts (31.6 amps) is installed on your boat.
-A separate 12 gallon diesel tank located in the aft rigging area supplies fuel to the diesel generator.
-The diesel fuel level may be monitored using the gauge located near the generator control panel.
+The generator option enables you to use AC accessories without being attached to shore power.
+A Fischer PandaTM model 4200, capable of producing 4200 peak watts (35 amps) and a constant 3800 watts (31.6 amps) is installed with the generator option.
+A separate 12 gallon diesel tank located in the aft rigging area supplies fuel for the generator.
+The diesel fuel level may be monitor using the gauge located near the generator control panel.